 Once the import is complete, click the Download button in the Actions column.

-- Spaces in the Tabular Data or Data Mapping Files
+- Spaces in the Data Text and/or Data Mapping File

 - Invalid OID

 - Items spelled differently in Data Test and Data Map File